Andrew Daddo: Career

 Andrew Daddo was a co-host of The Factory with Alex Papps, broadcast on ABC TV on Saturday mornings, from 1987 to 1989.
 He also hosted Countdown Revolution in 1989.

 From 1989 to 1991, Daddo was a VJ on the American MTV network.

 Daddo played characters in the children's series Round the Twist and Cluedo, both in 1992.

 Daddo hosted the World's Greatest Commercials, which ran from 1995 to 1996, as well as Kidspeak, the Australian adaptation of Kids Say the Darndest Things.
 Daddo was a presenter on Seven's The Great Outdoors in 1994 and from 2002 to 2008.
 He was one of the travellers on the Globe Trekker series (also known as Lonely Planet) in 1994.

 During the Sydney 2000 Olympics, Daddo and co-presenter Johanna Griggs presented Olympic Sunrise.

 Daddo was the host of the television series The One which premiered on the Seven Network in July 2008.
 During the 2008 Beijing Olympics, Daddo hosted an Olympics-oriented morning talk show, Yum Cha.

 Andrew was appointed as presenter of ABC Radio Sydney's evening program in February 2008.
 In May 2009, Daddo resigned from the ABC to co-host This Afternoon on the Nine Network which was axed after two and a half weeks on air due to poor ratings.

 In 2009, Daddo was the narrator of the first series of The Apprentice Australia and has been the narrator of RBT: Random Breath Testing since 2010.

 In 2015, Daddo was a contestant on the TV show: I'm a Celebrity...Get Me Out of Here!.

+In 2016 he hosted The New Golf Show.